-Cars such as the non-plug-in Toyota Prius Hybrid found in this country10 over the past decade are different-they can not be plugged into an electric socket to recharge.
-They can only fill up on petrol, and use the petrol motor and regenerative braking to recharge a small battery that gives a short (1-2 km) electric range.
-This brings helpful reductions to fuel consumption and emissions versus classic fuel cars, however plug-in electric cars are vastly superior.
+Cars such as the non-plug-in Toyota Prius Hybrid found in this country over the past decade are different-they can not be plugged into an electric socket to recharge.
+They can only fill up on petrol, and use the petrol engine and regenerative braking to recharge a small battery that gives a short (1-2 km) electric range.
+A plug-in vehicle has many more benefits.

-WHAT ABOUT HYDROGEN?
+WHAT ABOUT HYDOGEN?